jsiek/B522-PL-Foundations/Unification.lagda.md

 The `unify-rec` function has two preconditions:

-1. the current substitution θ is idempotent, and
+1. the current substitution σ is idempotent, and
-2. the current equations no longer contain the variables in the domain of θ.
+2. the current equations no longer contain the variables in the domain of σ.

 In the proofs of soundness and completeness, to invoke the induction hypothesis, we need to establish the above two preconditions for the